arro-av/poke_morph_TD/README.md

 ---

-4. Make sure to start the LFO is actually running when opening the TD file
+4. Make sure the LFO is actually running when opening the TD file

 <img width="600" alt="grafik" src="https://github.com/user-attachments/assets/220a90f6-a97d-443e-af8c-cdb20fffec29" />